yashu1wwww/Auto-Youtube-Video-Report/README.md

 👉Auto Video Report
 https://youtu.be/08rJk7XZwco

-#Replace Email and Pass in 10th & 11th line...

-#replace 23 linr with your video url which you want ot report ity...

-note:-use accounts which dont have 2-factor authentication...

-After download the folder extract it and open cmd and enter Python If You Find Python Version

-Open cmd and enter pip install random and hit enter button (internet connection must be on...) and again pip install undetected_chromedriver and hit enter button (internet connection must be on...)
+After downloading the folder, extract it and open the command prompt.
+Enter your email and password in the 10th and 11th lines respectively.
+Make sure to use accounts that do not have 2-factor authentication enabled.

+Replace the URL in the 23rd line with the URL of the video you want to report.

+To check your Python version, type "python" in the command prompt and hit enter.
+Then, install the random package by entering "pip install random" and hitting enter.
+Repeat the process to install the undetected_chromedriver package by entering "pip install undetected_chromedriver" and hitting enter.

-After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and
+After downloading the appropriate chromedriver that matches the version of your Google Chrome browser (https://chromedriver.chromium.org/downloads), extract the files to the downloaded folder.

-enter report.py in cmd on that particular folder or double click on report.py....
+Finally, enter "report.py" in the command prompt within the specific folder or double-click on "report.py

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc

 👉Note:-

-👉if your selenium version is in latest version then the code never run
+👉If you have the latest version of Selenium, the code may not run

 👉open cmd and enter pip uninstall selenium